Topological and dynamical aspects of Jacobi sigma models: Dynamical Jacobi

-Eq. \eqn{PolJac} represents a Polyakov string action with target space a Jacobi manifold, with the Jacobi structures hidden in the metric and B-field.
-Note that the Reeb vector field $E$ plays no role in the definition of $g$ and $B$ but it is present in the constraint equation \eqn{constraintpolyakov}.
+To summarise, we have obtained a Polyakov string action, with target space a Jacobi manifold, represented by Eq. \eqn{PolJac}.
+The Jacobi bi-vector field $\Lambda$ enters the definition of the metric and the B-field, while the Reeb vector field $E$ is part of the constraint equation \eqn{constraintpolyakov}.